 - Add captions to your videos.
 Drag and drop .srt files from your computer into the Subtitles area or select the select an .srt file to upload link to upload your SubRip Subtitle file (SRT file).
 Select Done.
 One SRT file can be uploaded per post.
 Files must be saved with the following naming convention to upload successfully: filename.[language code]_[country code].srt.
 Example: hypevideo.es_ES.srt.
 Refer to this list of valid language and country codes.

-Tip: If you need to publish your subtitles in multiple languages, use the Schedule and Duplicate (or Post and Duplicate) option in the Composer to build the tweet again with a different SRT file.
+Tip: If you need to publish your subtitles in multiple languages, use the Schedule and duplicate (or Post and duplicate) option to build the tweet again with a different SRT file.

 When you’re finished creating your tweet, review it in the preview on the right to see how it will look on your Twitter profile.
-If the Composer detects any issues with the post, you'll be alerted with a contextual error.
+You'll be alerted to any issues with your tweet.
 To learn more, see Preview a post.

-- To publish the tweet right away, select Post Now on the bottom right of the Composer.
+- To publish the tweet right away, select Post Now on the bottom right.
 If your message is published successfully, Hootsuite displays a confirmation message at the top of the screen.

-- To schedule your tweet, select Schedule for later on the bottom right of the Composer, and then select a date and time to publish the tweet.
+- To schedule your tweet, select Schedule for later on the bottom right, and then select a date and time to publish the tweet.
 Select Done, and then select Schedule.

-If you want to remain in the Composer to create, publish, or schedule another tweet, select the drop-down arrow next to Post Now (or Schedule) and then select one of the following options:
+If you want to create, publish, or schedule another tweet, select the drop-down arrow next to Post now (or Schedule), and then select one of the following options:

-- Select Post and Reuse Networks (or Schedule and Reuse Networks) if you want to publish or schedule your tweet and create another one immediately after.
-The Composer resets all fields except the selected Twitter profile for you to begin creating your next tweet.
+- Select Post and reuse accounts (or Schedule and reuse accounts) if you want to publish or schedule your tweet and create another one immediately after.
+All fields are reset except the selected Twitter profile for you to begin creating your next tweet.

-- Select Post and Duplicate (or Schedule and Duplicate) if you want to publish or schedule your tweet and then retain it to edit and create a new, similar tweet, with a unique ID.
-The Composer retains all elements of the previous tweet.
+- Select Post and duplicate (or Schedule and duplicate) if you want to publish or schedule your tweet and then retain it to edit and create a new, similar tweet, with a unique ID.
+All elements of the previous tweet are retained.

 Note: Professional, Team, Business, and Enterprise customers can also set posts to automatically publish when there are gaps in your scheduled content.
-See Schedule posts with AutoSchedule.
+See Automatically schedule a post.

-For more information on how to schedule your content, see Overview: Schedule posts with Hootsuite.
+For more information on how to schedule your content, see Schedule post.